Meet Linda and Johnny Lotti…

 For Johnny, who has a long history working with quality produce, Cafe Lotti is about coffee and great customer service.
 A self-confessed coffee addict, Johnny spent years researching the best beans and brewing process.
 At a coffee festival in Chicago in 2013, he had an epiphany – “a coffee awakening.”
 He took a sip of Josuma Coffee’s Malabar blend and stopped in his tracks.
 The coffee was delicate, yet robust; the flavor coyly revealing itself; the scent, texture: sublime.
 “I’ve drunk a lot of coffee, truck stop, filtered, Italian, coffee on a lobster boat in a storm, you name it.
 But this was the best coffee I had ever had.
 And I mean ever.”

-Linda, a CPA currently working with Weidmann in St. Johnsbury, had fallen in love with the building.
+Linda, a CPA currently working at Northeast Kingdom Community Action, Inc. in Newport, VT, had fallen in love with the building.
 “As a church, the space was originally designed to create a sense of community and belonging,” she says.
 “And we want this to be a community place, to have book clubs and poetry readings, art exhibits, events, as well as just a great friendly place to hang out.
 We want to be part of the reason people come here to live and play.”